If you want to learn the guitar and reach an advanced and/or professional level of playing, it is good to know that you’re in for a long term game.

 Rather than focusing on what notes to play, focus on what melodic phrases you’re going to create.

-And keep in mind that in the same way a speaker takes a small time to breathe between a sentence and another, the same applies to playing music.
+And keep in mind that in the same way a speaker takes a small time to breathe between one sentence and another, the same applies to playing music.

 15. Use directional picking